dare0021/KerasBasedSpeechClassifier/README.md

 	iv) Run via boot.py or rnn\_mfcc.py directly.

+	modelPlayer.py can be used to play with saved models

 2) Raw wav data approach

 This branch is currently not working.
 (Results similar to random guessing.)